-Retained Earnings (Deficit)
+Retained Earnings

-Retained earnings represent the cumulative balance of periodic total comprehensive income or loss, dividend distributions, correction of prior year's errors, effect of changes in accounting policy and other capital adjustments.
+Deficit represents the cumulative balance of periodic total comprehensive income or loss, dividend distributions, correction of prior year's errors, effect of changes in accounting policy and other capital adjustments.
 When retained earnings account has a debit balance, it is called a "deficit".
 A deficit is not an asset but a deduction from shareholder's equity.